Revathi-Spanidea/Kiran_LSP/day1_tasks/README.md

 In this program we are trying to change the permissions for a module.

 Firstly, we are creating a file named examfile.txt using "open()" system call.
-We also error check while creatiing the file. we created the file with write only permission.
+We also error check while creating the file. we created the file with write only permission.

 Then we are trying to close the file along with error checking to do so.
 Since we have the already created file, we now try to change the permissions using chmod() system call.